Mobile Web Traffic Stats and Facts in 2021

 Interesting Mobile Traffic Stats

-- Mobile devices have 56% of the worldwide market share when compared with desktop computers.
+- Mobile devices have over 57% of the worldwide market share when compared with desktop computers.

 - US smartphone users spend about 82 minutes on smartphone based social media apps and websites daily.